Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Experimental Setups

-\textbf{Environment setup:} We created a simulation environment based on Isaac Gym~\cite{makoviychuk2021isaac} using ShadowHand and UR10e robots.
-Each environment consists of an object randomly placed on a table, the object's mass is randomized from 0.01kg to 0.5kg due to the diversity of object categories we have.
-A UR10e robot is positioned outside the table with the ShadowHand mounted on the end of the arm, as shown in Figure~\ref{fig:teaser}.
-The max episode length is 300 steps.
-Episodes terminate if reach the goal pose, or prematurely if the object falls off the table or the maximum steps are reached.
+We created a simulation environment based on Isaac Gym~\cite{makoviychuk2021isaac} using ShadowHand and UR10e robots.
+Each environment consists of an object randomly placed on a table, with its mass randomized from 0.01kg to 0.5kg due to the diversity of object categories.
+A UR10e robot is positioned outside the table with the ShadowHand mounted on the end of the arm, as shown in \cref{fig:teaser}.
+The maximum episode length is 300 steps.
+Episodes terminate upon reaching the goal pose or prematurely if the object falls off the table or the maximum steps are reached.